ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 - [PXIe-4163](https://www.ni.com/docs/en-US/bundle/pxie-4163/page/user-manual-welcome.html)

 > [!NOTE]
-> - This is not a compressive list.
-Any channel from an SMU module that supports source and measure triggers can be part of a ganged pin group.
+> - This is not a comprehensive list.
+> - Ganged pin groups can only include SMU channels that support source and measure triggers.
 However, sequence mode operations require all channels of the ganged pin group to also support start and sequence advance triggers.
 > - Channels from different single or multi-channel SMUs can be ganged together.
 In this case, the current shared by each channel cannot exceed the current rating of the lowest rated SMU channel.
 > - Any number of channels can be ganged.
 > - Channels can be ganged in any order.